-This is especially true at the moment.
-After a turbulent year of uncertainty, changes to our lifestyles and health worries on top of that, it is a recipe for stress.
+This is especially true for the COVID-19 outbreak: major changes to our lifestyles happened almost overnight.

+With health worries layered on top of that, it is a recipe for stress.

-Though we don't have control over the situation, what we can control is our reaction.
+Though we don't have control over the pandemic itself or safety measures such as restrictions on movement, what we can control is our reaction.